Back to blog

 What's Inside the Box

-A typical resale package includes three categories of documents: financial information, governing documents, and disclosures.
-The exact contents depend on the state and the management company, but here's what you'll usually find.
+A typical resale package covers financial records, governing documents, disclosures, and recent board activity, though the weight of each section depends on the state and the management company.
+Here's what you'll usually find.

 Financial Documents

-- •Special assessments.
-These are one-time charges for major expenses the HOA's regular budget can't cover.
-A new roof on a condo building might trigger a $5,000-$20,000 special assessment per unit.
+• Special assessments.
+One-time charges for major expenses the HOA's regular budget can't cover.
+A new roof on a condo building might trigger a $5,000 to $20,000 special assessment per unit.
 The resale package should disclose any special assessments that have been approved, proposed, or are under discussion.

-- •Reserve fund balance.
-This tells you how much money the HOA has saved for future repairs.
+• Reserve fund balance.
+This tells you how much the HOA has saved for future repairs.
 A well-funded reserve (generally 70%+ funded) means the community is planning ahead.
-A poorly funded reserve means special assessments are likely coming.
+A poorly funded one means special assessments are probably coming.

 Governing Documents